GDQuest/website/content/tutorial/getting-started/learn-to/practice/index.md

 date = 2021-02-14
 description = "With Mike Acton's unique practice routine for developers, you can greatly accelerate your learning.
 Here's how."

-weight = 2
+weight = 10
 +++

-With [Mike Acton](https://medium.com/@mike_acton)'s unique practice routine for developers, you can greatly accelerate your learning.
+With Mike Acton's [unique practice routine](https://medium.com/@mike_acton/12-tips-for-making-the-best-use-of-your-time-909be33398b4) for developers, you can greatly accelerate your learning.

 Mike's the former game engine director at Insomniac Games, now working on Unity's Data-Oriented Technology Stack (DOTS).

 His take on how to practice as a developer was a _revelation_ for me.

-While he presented it in a talk for _engine developers_, it's a method you can apply even when getting started with game programming.
+While he presented it in a talk for engine developers, [solving the right problems for engine developers](https://www.youtube.com/watch?v=4B00hV3wmMY), it's a method you can apply even when getting started with game programming.

 ## Learning efficiently